-- 1. Clean the air filters, noting there is one in the back of each cabinet.
-Remove the air filters, rinse them with water, spray them with Handi-Koter filter coat (Nautel Part # HQ59, located in the ancillary kit), then re-install the air filters.
-If an air filter becomes damaged, replace it as soon as possible.
-See "Replacing a damaged air filter" on page 3-2. - 2.
-Clean the NX100 using a vacuum cleaner and a soft-bristle brush to remove loose dirt.
-Clean, damp rags should be used to remove dirt that cannot be removed with a vacuum cleaner.
-Never use compressed air to clean the NX100.
+Clean the air filter (if present), noting there is one in the rear door (see Figure 3.1 on page 3-4).
+Remove the air filter by sliding it up and out of the retaining brackets, rinse it with water, spray both sides of the air filter with Handi-Koter filter coat (Nautel Part # HQ59, located in the ancillary kit), then re-install the air filter.
+If the air filter becomes damaged, replace it as soon as possible.
+See "Replacing the air filter" on page 3-2.